top of page

 Timing also plays a crucial role.
 There’s no universal cadence, but consistency matters.
 Some associations find success with concise weekly round-ups, while others prioritise monthly highlights laced with fresh incentives.
 Testing open rates and click-throughs will show when your members are most receptive, but always let the content dictate the schedule rather than the other way around.
 Members will develop a habit of looking out for your emails if they sense the communications are genuinely worthwhile, not simply routine admin.

 Push notifications bring immediacy and excitement, surfacing offers directly on a member’s device, often before they even check their inbox.
 Here, brevity is king.
 A single, enticing sentence delivered at the right moment can drive instant engagement: “Friday treat, your cinema ticket discount is waiting!”
-However, restraint is just as important as creativity.
-Notifications should be used sparingly; one every few days is often enough.
-Anything more and members risk feeling bombarded, which can lead them to mute notifications or disengage entirely.
+However, restraint is just as important.
+If you know a segment of your members prefers weekend leisure activities, send restaurant or cinema offers at the close of the working week.

 Weaving a cohesive communication strategy